FabLabSG/fablab-docs/README.md

 > - The makers community
 >
 > - The beneficiaries
+>
+> - The IT infrastructure

 ## Project objectives

 ### Scope

 ### Deliverables

+* An active federation of makers communities

+* An entity and structure capable of promoting and administering the makers community

+* An IT infrastructure capable of housing the makers community workflows and records, and their integration with the FabLabs workflows

 ## Project roles and responsibilities